HIV Treatment Drugs 2026: Every Approved Regimen

 References

-1. DHHS Panel on Antiretroviral Guidelines for Adults and Adolescents.
+1. DHHS Panel on Antiretroviral Guidelines.
 What to Start: Initial Combination Regimens for the Antiretroviral-Naive Patient.
 Updated January 2025. clinicalinfo.hiv.gov.

 4. Swindells S et al. Long-Acting Cabotegravir and Rilpivirine for Maintenance of HIV-1 Suppression.
 N Engl J Med.
 2020;382(12):1112-1123.